Cerro de San Pedro

-Panorama of Cerro de San Pedro village (right), and the San Pedro Mine behind it.

 Cerro de San Pedro is a village and seat of the municipality of Cerro de San Pedro, located in the central Mexican state of San Luis Potosí.
 It is located in hills, 5 km northeast of the city of San Luis Potosí.

 As of 2005, the population was 95.
 The townsite is now threatened by the new and adjacent open pit gold mining operations.